We've all worked with teachers like this from time to time.

-The ultimate professional who has been in Thailand about 10 minutes and proceeds to lecture all around him about Thai culture, teaching practices and methodologies, student discipline techniques, and of course - the parent, student, teacher partnership for learning.
+The ultimate professional who has been in Thailand about 10 minutes and proceeds to lecture all around him about Thai culture, teaching practices and methodologies and student discipline techniques.
 He usually lives in a bubble and doesn't let the real world in too often.

 He's been here for 15 years, is married with two kids, speaks, reads and writes fluent Thai, knows how to work the system, keep the Thai staff sweet, and knows which wai to perform where and when.
-Pretty likeable but tends to bang on about the good old days of living in Thailand.
+Pretty likeable but tends to bang on about the good old days of living in Thailand far too often.

 Mr Cool and Ms Unflappable

 Of course, these 'teachers' have no lesson plans, and they do very little teaching.
 They also don't get involved in office politics, and can never be arsed to insult anybody.
-So they're popular..........and they get rehired.
+So naturally they're popular..........and they get re-hired.

 Too cool for school

-This one is just off his TEFL course and straight out of Uni.
+This one is just off his TEFL course and straight out of university.
 He thinks he's got it all down pat and relies on his wit and repartee to get him through his lessons.
-He's out down Khao San every night chatting up students at Lava.
+He's out down Khao San every night chatting up students at various after-dark joints.
 He's constantly late but laughs this off.
 He's unprofessional but gets away with it purely because of his youth.